KauzClay/docs-tap/application-accelerator/creating-accelerators/transforms/invoke-fragment.hbs.md

 ## <a id="examples"></a>Examples

-The following is a full-featured example showcasing the interaction between the `imports` section and `InvokeFragment`:
+The following is a full-featured example showing the interaction between the `imports` section and `InvokeFragment`:

 ```yaml